+1.1 Building mechanical plan drawings are required for every floor elevation, including the roof, basements and crawlspaces.

+Content:

-- 1.1 Building mechanical plan drawings are required for every floor elevation, including the roof, basements and crawlspaces. - 2.
-Content: - 2.1 Show the arrangement of all HVAC equipment, including ductwork and piping. - 2.2 Show all AHU's, condensing units, volume control dampers, fire dampers, grilles, registers, unit heaters, ventilation fans and all other accessories. - 2.3 Show duct sizes and duct elevations. - 2.4 Indicate the appropriate Pipe / Duct identification codes for all pipework and ductwork, as per the WWD Identification Standard. - 2.5 Provide a scale bar to allow for scale takeoffs.
+- 2.1 Show the arrangement of all HVAC equipment, including ductwork and piping. - 2.2 Show all AHU's, condensing units, volume control dampers, fire dampers, grilles, registers, unit heaters, ventilation fans and all other accessories. - 2.3 Show duct sizes and duct elevations. - 2.4 Indicate the appropriate Pipe / Duct identification codes for all pipework and ductwork, as per the WWD Identification Standard.